-However, where applicable, a passenger may invoke the provisions of the Convention regarding liability in the case of delay.
+If applicable, a passenger may invoke the provisions of APPR.

 (3) Best efforts

 Carrier undertakes to use its best efforts to carry the passenger and baggage with reasonable dispatch, but no particular time is fixed for the commencement or completion of carriage.
 Subject thereto the Carrier may, without notice, substitute alternate Carriers or aircraft and may alter the route, add stopovers or omit the stopping places shown on the face of the ticket in case of necessity.